stolendata/saferase/README.md

 Copyright (c) 2003 Robin Leffmann

-Saferase irrecoverably scratches files.
+Saferase irrecoverably erases files.
 This program is only useful against data on magnetic storage; has no effect on flash storage.

 Donations